-Benzodiazepines, also known as 'minor tranquillisers', are most commonly prescribed by doctors to relieve stress and anxiety and to help people sleep.
+Benzodiazepines, also known as minor tranquillisers, are most commonly prescribed by doctors to relieve stress and anxiety and to help people sleep.
 However, there is increasing concern among medical professionals about the risks of using these drugs, particularly when they are used for a long time.

-Benzodiazepines are known by their chemical (generic) names or their brand names.
-In each case, these are exactly the same drug, usually made by different companies.
+Benzodiazepines are known by their chemical (generic) names or their brand name.
+In each case the drug is exactly the same, it's just made by different companies.
 Some common benzodiazepines include:

 How are they used?

 Benzodiazepines are usually swallowed.
 Some people also inject them.

 There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.

 Benzodiazepines affect everyone differently, but the effects may include: